-Chicago was missing from Indeed’s Top 10 list, but it’s worth noting the city’s burgeoning tech scene, marked with established companies like Affirm, TransUnion, and Citadel.
+It’s worth noting Chicago’s burgeoning tech scene, marked by established companies like Affirm, TransUnion, and Citadel.
 Plus, the cost of living is, while more expensive than other cities in the country, still relatively average for a city of its size (and commuter friendly for those on the outskirts).

 When HatchIt predicts this area will be the second-largest tech hub on the East Coast by 2025, you know something’s going right there.
 It is — IBM and Cisco have opened offices there, with smaller companies following suit.
 The price is right, the cost of living is low, and engineering talent is flocking to the temperate Carolinas for some serious opportunities.

-Software engineers are in demand, and if these salaries prove anything, it’s that companies desperately need the talent.
+Software engineering professionals are in high demand, and if these salaries prove anything, it’s that companies desperately need the talent.

-If you haven’t yet started your own coding studies, check out App Academy Open.
-It’s free to all and a great resource to get your feet wet with popular programming and scripting languages.
-If you find you’re a fan and want to take things to the next level, consider our bootcamp courses.
-Not only will you leave with the skills needed to become a Level 1 software engineer, you’ll have a career coach at your disposal who can help negotiate your salary, no matter where you live.
+If you haven’t yet started learning to code, we offer App Academy Open.
+It’s completely free and a great resource to get your feet wet with popular programming and scripting languages.
+If you find you’re a fan and want to take things to the next level, consider one of our immersive software engineering courses.
+Not only will you leave with the skills you need to land a job as a software engineer, but you’ll also have a career coach at your disposal who can help negotiate your salary, no matter where you live.